Frequently asked questions about the situation in Ukraine

 Many people get in touch with us and want to help with clothes, toys or other supplies.
 The Swedish Migration Agency is not able to take the donations offered from private individuals and NGOs.

-I may be useful to know that persons who have been granted a residence permit under the Temporary Protection Directive have the same right to financial support from the Swedish Migration Agency as asylum seekers do.
+I may be useful to know that persons who have applied for or been granted a residence permit under the Temporary Protection Directive have the same right to financial support from the Swedish Migration Agency as asylum seekers do.
 The daily allowance is intended to cover the most basic daily needs, such as food and clothing.
 In some cases, special grants may be granted.

 Due to confidentiality and privacy reasons, the Swedish Migration Agency are normally unable to accept volunteers directly into the accommodations.
 In some places there are activity centres or similar in close proximity to the arrivals accommodations.
 We refer primarily to them.